Citizens' Stamp Advisory Committee: Purpose

 Each year, the Postal Service receives thousands of letters and petitions from the American public proposing stamp subjects.
 Established in 1957, the Citizens’ Stamp Advisory Committee (CSAC) reviews all of the proposals and selects stamp subjects that will be of enduring interest to large segments of the American population.

 The Postal Service relies on CSAC to produce a balanced stamp program of approximately 25 – 30 stamp subjects each year.
 The annual stamp program is designed to reflect many different aspects of American culture and includes stamps honoring individuals, history, culture, sports, and science and technology.
 The vast majority of proposals submitted, suggesting many meritorious and meaningful subjects, do not result in U.S. postage stamps.

-One of CSAC’s most important functions is to ensure that every subject proposal is given the same level of consideration.
+One of CSAC's most important functions is to ensure that every subject proposal is given the same level of consideration.
 CSAC treats every proposal the same way, regardless of any professional lobbying efforts, letter-writing campaigns, petitions, and/or appeals to influential politicians.

 Members and workings

 CSAC is composed of ten to fifteen members who are appointed by the Postmaster General.
 Members are chosen because of their expertise in education, art, design, history, and literature.

 The committee meets quarterly to consider subject proposals.
 Every submission received since the previous meeting is reviewed and considered based on the guidelines and criteria established for stamp subjects (see below).
 The selected subjects are researched and presented at the next meeting.
-CSAC’s non-binding recommendations are forwarded to the Postmaster General for approval.
+CSAC's non-binding recommendations are forwarded to the Postmaster General for approval.

 Once subjects are finalized, CSAC reviews proposed artwork and designs.
 Given the lengthy review and design process, the public is advised to submit ideas at least three years before the anticipated date of issue.

 Current members

+In late 2024, the committee had the following members: